 To meet the projected demand for our products, specific varieties of kava are used.
-To ensure that farmers are planting enough of these varieties, FijiKava established a supply system to create consistent volume and standardised quality.
+To ensure that farmers are planting enough of these varieties, FijiKava established a supply system to create consistent volume and standardized quality.
 This includes a mixed system of a company-run nucleus farm, an out growers scheme, and nurseries to reproduce and supply farmers with the selected varieties for planting.
-The out growers scheme will assist farmers with planting the right kava cultivars whilst helping them improve their farming practices which in turn will increase yields, turnover and income.
+The out growers scheme will assist farmers with planting the right kava cultivars while helping them improve their farming practices which in turn will increase yields, turnover and income.

 The company also has full traceability and transparency with its supply chain and are able to trace kava products produced to registered kava farms around Fiji.

 WHAT EXTRACTION METHOD DOES FIJIKAVA USE TO EXTRACT THE KAVALACTONES FROM PIPER METHYSTICUM?